 For fun, Mark enjoys playing a musical instrument, basketball and swimming.
 He attends church activities, Bible class and youth group regularly and is in high school where his performance is above average.

-Your love and support will help Mark to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Mark in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Mark lives in the mountainous community of Puguis, La Trinidad Benguet, home to approximately 8,200 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The primary ethnic groups and languages are Ilocano, Ibaloi and KanKana-ey.